 Essay Test – February 24, 2026

-Students are not required to take the essay test.
-It helps to break a tie between scores for the online test.
+The essay test is used to break ties within counties.
+While it is not required to write the essay to take the online test, it is highly recommended for all students to attempt the essay.
 The essay test is on February 24, 2026.
 One week before the test, we will e-mail the essay question to the Golden Horseshoe County Contact.

 We only accept scanned submissions of Golden Horseshoe essays by the county contact.
 All essays from schools should be scanned into individual PDF files by SCHOOL NAME.
 We no longer accept mailed copies of the essays.